Yoga on the Labyrinth

 Can I take photographs?

 Personal use photographs of the cathedral, the musicians and teachers are allowed as are photos of the class as a whole.
 Please respect the privacy of individual students, however, and only photograph individuals with permission.

 Also, please remember that this class is a meditative experience so use your cameras in a very respectful and non-disruptive manner.
 Professional photographers, journalists and filmmakers are welcome as well, but need to request permission in advance.

-Darren and the musicians often get requests for signed books and CDs and are available before or after class.
-Books and CDs are available at the donation tables and online.
+The musicians, teacher and clergy sometimes get requests for photos, signed books and CDs.
+We are all available before or after class and honored when people ask.
+Darren’s Books and CDs are available at the donation tables and online.